tianyhe/stocktwits_scraper/README.md

 - The info of all tags in the message
 - the sentiment tag of the message (if any)

+Scraped user details includes:
+- The associated message ID
+- The sentiment tag of the message (if any)
+- The user id
+- The username
+- The join date of the user
+- The country of the user
+- The number of followers of the user
+- The number of following of the user
+- The number of posts sent by the user
+- The number of likes given by the user
+- The watchlist count of the user
+- The platform of the user (if any)

 More details of the information will be stored as a json file for further parsing.
-The selected thumbnails will be stored in a csv file for further analysis.
+The selected thumbnails will be stored in two separate csv files for further analysis.
+The message details and the user details can be associated by the message ID.

 ---

 ## Output

-**Example of json out file:**
+### Example of json out file:

 ```json
 [